-Since Opera abandoned its Presto engine back in 2013, there haven’t really been much activity in the layout engine market besides a few rebranding efforts.
+Since Opera abandoned its Presto engine back in 2013, there hasn’t been much activity in the layout engine market besides a few rebranding efforts.
 There are a lot of different web browsers, but the entire market is built on one of these rendering engines: Apple WebKit, Google Blink, or Microsoft EdgeHTML/Trident.
-For the longest time it seemed like there would be a total WebKit monoculture, but the tiniest amount of diversity was assured when Google forked WebKit to make their own Blink engine.
+For the longest time, it seemed like there would be a total WebKit monoculture, but the tiniest amount of diversity was assured when Google forked WebKit to make their own Blink engine.

-BriskBard is an new internet suite with a large feature set like the old Mozilla Suite, Netscape, and Opera of old.
+BriskBard is a new internet suite with a large feature set like the old Mozilla Suite, Netscape, and Opera of old.
 BriskBard uses Trident by default for web browsing, but rely on their own engine for the email client, newsgroups, and web syndication feed reader.
 You can optionally use the BriskBard engine to navigate on the regular web.

 The BriskBard engine is just a layout engine with support for HTML 4 and CSS level 2.
-There is no support for plugins, nested browsing contexts, multimedia beyond images, nor any scripting.
+There’s no support for plugins, nested browsing contexts, multimedia beyond images, nor any scripting.
 With no support for the modern web standards deployed by many of the popular websites today, it will definitely feel a bit broken as users surf around the web.

 The engine can create quite interesting and unique layout results.
 I’d describe the capabilities of BriskBard engine 1.0 as somewhere in the unexplored territory between Internet Explorer 5.2 for macOS and Internet Explorer 7 for Windows.
-It has its own unique layout quirks and Acid2 results that implies it would sit somewhere between the two.
+It has its own unique layout quirks and Acid2 results imply it would sit somewhere between the two.
 Yet, it does support generated content, something that didn’t appear fully in Internet Explorer before version 9.

-There is no support for nested browsing contexts, eg. iframes.
+There’s no support for nested browsing contexts, eg. iframes.
 This breaks a surprising amount of websites, but it’s also effectively a very efficient form of ad-blocker.
 Virtually no website include fallback content for nested contexts (I failed to find a single example) so there will literally be big unexplained and empty chunks missing from pages where iframes are expected.

 I couldn’t make heads nor tails of the unit calculations in BriskBard.
 It seems to round up where other browsers round down, and down where other browsers round up.

-The biggest hurdle for adopting a website to work with BriskBard will likely be the lack of scripting support, and possibly the lack of support for CSS level 3 selectors.
+The biggest hurdle for adopting a website to work with BriskBard will probably be the lack of scripting support, and possibly the lack of support for CSS level 3 selectors.
 It does, however, provide web developers with a good test browser for verifying that their websites are still accessible without scripting.